paradigmshift/mozartreina/_posts/2012-07-07-derivatives-functions.md

 ### What for?
 So what is the point of calculating the rate of change between two points?
 What are real-world examples where this is relevant?

 One application is in the calculation of moving bodies.
-Say an object (maybe a car?) is travelling around a corner and suddenly starts to skid, with the slope of the point where the car starts to skid, you can predict where the car will end up (it will travel in a [tangent](http://en.wikipedia.org/wiki/Tangent) to the curve).
+Say an object (maybe a car?) is traveling around a corner and suddenly starts to skid, with the slope of the point where the car starts to skid, you can predict where the car will end up (it will travel in a [tangent](http://en.wikipedia.org/wiki/Tangent) to the curve).

 *car skidding at point `\((0,0)\)`, predicted line of travel in red*